beacon-biosignals/OndaFormat/README.md

 Each subdirectory in `samples` contains all sample data associated with the recording whose `uuid` field matches the subdirectory's name.
 Similarly, each file in a `recordings` subdirectory stores the sample data of the signal whose name matches the file's name.
 This sample data is encoded as specified by the signal's `sample_type` and `sample_resolution_in_unit` fields, serialized to raw LPCM format, and formatted as specified by the signal's `file_extension` field.

-While Onda explicitly supports arbitrary choice of file format for serialized sample data via the `file_extension` and `file_options` fields, Onda reader/writer implementations should support serialization of sample data from any implementation-supported format into the following standardized interleaved LPCM representation:
+While Onda explicitly supports arbitrary choice of file format for serialized sample data via the `file_extension` and `file_options` fields, Onda reader/writer implementations should support (de)serialization of sample data from any implementation-supported format into the following standardized interleaved LPCM representation:

 Given an `n`-channel signal, the byte offset for the `i`th channel value in the `j`th multichannel sample is given by `((i - 1) + (j - 1) * n) * byte_width(signal.sample_type)`.
 This layout can be expressed in the following table (where `w = byte_width(signal.sample_type)`):